Abdur-Rahim-sheikh/Docker/README.md

 - `minikube stop` to stop the cluster.
 - `minikube delete` to delete the cluster.

+## foot note about kubernetes:
+There are two types of volumes in kubernetes.
+  1) "normal" volumes: Which are tied to the pod lifecycle or worker lifecycle.
+  2) "persistent" volumes: Which are not tied to anything.
+Rather it is a standalone cluster resource which we claim in our pod.

 ## Kubernetes files [YAML]:

 look at [master-deployment.yaml](kub-action-01-starting-setup/master-deployment.yaml) file. which i'll be referencing